Shazbot/WH3-Mod-Manager/README.md

 # Warhammer 3 Mod Manager

-Mod manager for the Steam version of Total War: Warhammer 3.
+Mod manager for the Steam version of Total War: Warhammer 3, Total War: Three Kingdoms and Total War: Warhammer 2.

 Features not present in the CA launcher: